latinacoder/expressReact/README.md

 - Add some content to the home page
 - Spend some time styling your frontend
 - Add content to the footer
-- add all files to staging `git add .`
-- commit `git commit -m "frontend complete"`
-- push up the code `git push origin BRANCH`make sure to replace BRANCH with your active branch, you can confirm what it is with the command `git branch`

 ****Hungry For More
 Styling Challenges (choose 1)****